Comics: Franco-Belgian and European comics

-In the 1960s, the term bandes dessinées ("drawn strips") came into wide use in French to denote the medium.
-Cartoonists began creating comics for mature audiences, and the term "Ninth Art" (Note: neuvième art) was coined, as comics began to attract public and academic attention as an artform.
+In the 1960s, the term bandes dessinées ("drawn strips") came into widespread use in French to denote the medium.
+Cartoonists began creating comics for mature audiences, and the term "Ninth Art" (Note: neuvième art) was coined, as comics began to attract public and academic attention as an art form.
 A group including René Goscinny and Albert Uderzo founded the magazine Pilote in 1959 to give artists greater freedom over their work.
-Goscinny and Uderzo's The Adventures of Asterix appeared in it and went on to become the best-selling French-language comics series.
-From 1960, the satirical and taboo-breaking Hara-Kiri defied censorship laws in the countercultural spirit that led to the May 1968 events.
+Goscinny and Uderzo's The Adventures of Asterix appeared in it and went on to become the best-selling French-language comic series.
+In 1960, the satirical and taboo-breaking Hara-Kiri defied censorship laws in the countercultural spirit that led to the May 1968 events.

 Frustration with censorship and editorial interference led to a group of Pilote cartoonists to found the adults-only L'Écho des savanes in 1972.
-Adult-oriented and experimental comics flourished in the 1970s, such as in the experimental science fiction of Mœbius and others in Métal hurlant, even mainstream publishers took to publishing prestige-format adult comics.
+Adult-oriented and experimental comics flourished in the 1970s, such as in the experimental science fiction of Mœbius and others in Métal hurlant, and even mainstream publishers took to publishing prestige-format adult comics.

-From the 1980s, mainstream sensibilities were reasserted and serialization became less common as the number of comics magazines decreased and many comics began to be published directly as albums.
+From the 1980s onwards, mainstream sensibilities were reasserted and serialization became less common as the number of comics magazines decreased and many comics began to be published directly as albums.
 Smaller publishers such as L'Association that published longer works in non-traditional formats by auteur-istic creators also became common.
 Since the 1990s, mergers resulted in fewer large publishers, while smaller publishers proliferated.
 Sales overall continued to grow despite the trend towards a shrinking print market.